 We offer remedial specification and consultancy services for affected buildings.
 Our damp surveys comprise a detailed process of investigation of water penetration and visible signs of damp presence.

 Our team will identify current and latent building defects that permit water penetration and moisture reservoirs that can cause damp and decay during/after refurbishments and lead to damage to finishes and services.
 We will investigate causes of condensation arising from heating, ventilation and lifestyle issues and assess existing damp proof courses in terms of condition and performance.

 Moisture profiling on masonry and brickwork is carried out by way of electrical and gravimetrical techniques, along with an assessment of drying down periods and remedial advice.
 Our comprehensive damp penetration investigations result in accurate and effective tables and schedules and remedial recommendations to control damp in the future.

 H+R offer environmentally friendly solutions for dealing with problems of rising damp and timber decay in buildings of all ages, providing immediate treatments for acute problems and ensuring effective long-term protection.

-Following a non-destructive property survey using our Rothounds® (search dogs trained to detect active rising damp) along with a host of electronic measurement and monitoring techniques, we will compile a report detailing valuable information on the extent and causes of rising damp along with recommendations for simple environmental control measures.
+Following a non-destructive property survey using our Rothounds® (search dogs trained to detect active dry rot) along with a host of electronic measurement and monitoring techniques, we will compile a report detailing valuable information on the extent and causes of rising damp along with recommendations for simple environmental control measures.